Jvrcg/javiercruz-site/src/content/playbooks/hn-audience-map-tutorial.md

 Three things to look at, in order:

-**1. Where does your company sit?** If your anchor is isolated, the absence is the finding — the audience exists adjacent to your competitors, but you're not in it.
+**1. Where does YOUR company sit?** If your anchor is connected to several focus nodes by green lines, you're already showing up in the conversation.
+If it's isolated (like our anchor company in the example map), the absence *is* the finding — the audience exists adjacent to your competitors, but you're not in it.

-**2. Where's the gravitational hub?** One or two nodes will have edges to almost everything else.
-That's the room your audience is already in.
+**2. Where's the gravitational hub?** In most B2B markets, one or two nodes will have edges to almost everything else.
+That node is the room your audience is already in.
+If you're going to invest in earned presence on this channel, that's where the conversation routes through.

-**3. Which clusters separate?** What looks like one audience is often two.
-In my example, AI-infra companies clustered separately from the foundation-model giants — same broad market, different rooms.
-Real implications for content strategy and paid targeting.
+**3. Which clusters separate?** The map often reveals that what looks like one audience is actually two.
+In my example, the AI-infra companies clustered separately from the foundation-model giants.
+Same broad market, different rooms.
+That distinction has real implications for content strategy and paid targeting.

 ---

-## Caveats
+## Caveats and how to make this better

-- Shared commenters approximate shared audience, not causal influence
-- Some commenters are probably the companies themselves (engineers, founders)
-- HN skews technical and US-centric — one signal, not the whole market
-- The 12-month window matters — 6 months missed slower-posting companies entirely
-- Edge thresholds are a choice: lower = denser map, higher = cleaner clusters
+**Shared commenters approximate shared audience, not causal influence.** A commenter showing up in two threads doesn't mean one company influenced the other.
+It means they read both.
+That's still useful, but it's correlation, not attribution.

+**Some commenters are probably the companies themselves.** Engineers and founders comment on their own posts and sometimes on competitors'.
+The map slightly inflates the "audience overlap" relative to "internal team participation."
+For a deeper analysis, you could filter out known company employees (cross-reference HN usernames against LinkedIn/Twitter), but that's a v2 problem.

+**HN skews toward a specific persona.** Developer-adjacent, technical, often US-centric.
+This is one signal, not the whole market.
+For a B2C consumer brand, this method has limited applicability.
+For B2B selling to engineers, data teams, DevOps, and security is directly relevant.

+**The time window matters.** I started with 6 months, found that slower-posting companies vanished from the data entirely, and then expanded to 12 months.
+If your category includes high- and low-cadence posters in the same map, longer windows are usually better.

+**Edge thresholds are a choice, not a fact.** I set `MIN_OVERLAP_COEF = 0.10`.
+The smaller of the two audiences has to share at least 10% of its commenters with the other for a line to be drawn.
+Lower the threshold → denser map.
+Raise it → cleaner clusters but you'll lose weaker signals.
+Tune it for your data!

 ---

 ## Three real ways to use this on the job

-**1. Pre-spend channel audit.** Before allocating budget to a new channel, run the audience map first.
-If your buyer's adjacent communities aren't there, you're paying to reach the wrong audience.
+**1. Pre-spend channel audit.** Before allocating budget to a new channel (Reddit, podcast sponsorships, newsletter buys, paid social interest targeting), run the audience map first (you can also request it from the AM or AE).
+If your buyer's adjacent communities aren't on that channel, you're paying to acquire the wrong audience.
 Map before you buy.

-**2. Competitive intel for ABM list-building.** The companies most overlapping with yours are often signaling shared ICP.
-Use the top overlapping domains as a research input for tier-1 account list refinement.
+**2. Competitive intel for ABM list-building.** The companies most overlapping with yours on a given channel are often signaling shared ICP.
+Pull the top 10 overlapping domains from your overlap matrix and treat them as a research input for tier-1 account list refinement.

-**3. Earned-presence prioritization.** The hub nodes are where the audience already congregates.
-Show HN launches, technical deep-dives, founder participation in adjacent threads — cheaper than paid, higher signal, compounds over time.
+**3. Earned-presence prioritization.** The "hub" nodes I described in Step 6 are where the audience already congregates.
+For content programs, that's where you want to show up.
+Show HN launches, technical deep-dives, founder participation in adjacent threads.
+Cheaper than paid, higher signal, compounds over time.

 ---

+## What you have now

+If you've made it through, you have:

+- A working data pipeline that pulls any HN domain's audience
+- A computed overlap matrix you can re-use for any analysis
+- A custom network visualization for your specific market
+- A defensible methodology for channel-fit conversations

+Fork it, swap in your own domains, and ship something.
+The work travels.

+---

-*Code, sample data, and the full analysis are in the [hn-audience-map repo](https://github.com/Jvrcg/hn-audience-map).
-Built with Python and Claude as a coding pair.*
+*Code, sample data, and the full analysis I built for an AI-infrastructure market are in this repo.
+Built with Python and Claude as a coding pair.
+Reach out if you have any questions or want to compare.*